markadrake/introduction-to-javascript-testing/readme.md

 - **Chai**
   - A library that provides assertions, supporting both behavior-driven and test-driven development (BDD, TDD).
 - **NYC** and **Istanbul**
-  - A library that helps us track how well unit-tests exercise the codebase (code coverage).
+  - A library that helps us track how well our tests exercise the codebase (code coverage).

 ## Writing Tests